min2ha/ukwa-site/content/target/23547/index.en.md

   "subject": null
 }

-# Steve Slade for St Austell and Newquay (Green Party candidate for St Austell and Newquay)

 Steve Slade for Green Party Parliamentary Candidate for St Austell and Newquay for the 2015 General Election  but was not elected.